vedhant007/Asynchronous_FIFO/Readme.md

 This is the block diagram of asynchronous FIFO.
 ![image](https://github.com/vedhant007/Asynchronous_FIFO/assets/66167443/3065754f-1c71-4cc8-8d9c-10595704741d)

+ I am writing all this just for my understanding and for dumping my brain trash here for better clarity and thinking so ignore all of the below.

 I will make this FIFO in phases.
 1) memory block
 2) write pointer and full write address generating block